 The Dominican Republic has laws requiring severance payments if employees are terminated.
-As at December 31, 2023, the total liability is approximately \$212,242 (December 31, 2022 - \$168,970).
+As at December 31, 2024, the total liability is approximately \$238,316 (December 31, 2023 - \$212,242).
 This figure changes subject to fluctuating foreign exchange rates and the number of employees hired/terminated.
 As the likelihood of the terminations taking place is not determinable, the contingent payments have not been recorded in the Consolidated Financial Statements.

-(v) Specialty Technical Contracts
+(e) Specialty technical contracts